 Get a police report.
 If your child's identity has been compromised, file a police report.
 Be sure to keep copies on file.
 You will need the report to prove your child is a victim.

 Check for an earnings statement from the Social Security Administration.
-Unless your child is old enough to work, there should be no earnings associated with his social security number.
+Unless your child is old enough to work, there should be no earnings associated with their social security number.
 You can get an earnings statement by requesting it online at www.ssa.gov.
 You can also call the Social Security Administration at (800) 772-1213 or visit your local office.

 Prevention = Protection